simon-mack/trans_health/README.md

 ## Data Questions
 Are there health disparities between transgender and cisgender people in the U.S.?
 If so, what regions have the greatest health disparities between transgender and cisgender people?
-Where are there Among transgender people, what demographics are most likely to have poor health?
+Where are there health disparities among transgender people of different demographics?
 How might these disparities be reduced?

 ## Data Sources